zvictor/PocketFlow/cookbook/python-multi-agent/README.md

 # Multi-Agent Taboo Game

-A PocketFlow example that demonstrates how to implement asynchronous multi-agent communication using the Taboo word guessing game.
+A BrainyFlow example that demonstrates how to implement asynchronous multi-agent communication using the Taboo word guessing game.

 ## Features